The 7 Best African Black Soaps for Healthier, Radiant Skin

 What are the Ingredients of African Black Soap?

-• The soap is left to cure.
+6. Curing: The soap is then left to cure for several weeks.

 My Favorite African Black Soaps